I have a summer baby starting school in a few weeks.

-In some ways, this is a good thing – birthday parties will always be cheaper because I don’t have to invite the whole class, for starters.
-But it also means she’s going to start school in three weeks.
+In some ways, being a summer baby starting school is a good thing – birthday parties will always be cheaper because I don’t have to invite the whole class, for starters.
+But it also means Flea’s going to start school in three weeks.
 Good grief – she hasn’t even turned four yet!

-I’d originally planned to send Flea to a Montessori school but that idea was scuppered when we moved – potentially subversive educational systems are actually illegal in Lytham, so I checked out the local state primary.
+I’d originally planned to send Flea to a Montessori school in Brighton but that idea was scuppered when we moved.
+I’ve a feeling that potentially subversive educational systems are actually illegal in Lytham, so I checked out the local church-affiliated primary.

 I’ll start by saying it’s a good school.
 And if you’re a fan of God, it’s possibly even a great school.
-But there are 35 kids in the reception intake this year, and the reception class is open plan with the year one class – meaning two teachers and 68 kids sharing a kind of small, dark, poky space.
+But there are 35 kids in the reception intake this year, and the reception class shares an open plan with the year one class.
+Apparently some of the older children will go into the Year 1 class to ensure numbers remain appropriate.
+While technically the classes are within the mandated size, it does mean two teachers and 60 kids sharing a kind of small, dark, poky space.

-I can’t help but think if you’re four and a couple of weeks, this is quite intimidating.
-So I met with the head and explained my concerns: Flea is very young, she lacks confidence in new situations and she’s also a big sleeper – she still needs at least 14 or 15 hours a night.
-So perhaps she could start part-time for a term, or four days a week?
+I can’t help but think if you’re a summer baby starting school, this is quite intimidating.
+So I met with the head and explained my concerns: Flea is very young, she lacks confidence in new situations and she’s also a big sleeper – she still sleeps for at least 14 or 15 hours a night.
+I wondered if perhaps she could start part-time for a term, or four days a week?

 No dice.
-Full-time or forfeit the place.
+My summer baby needs to start school full-time or forfeit the place.
 Oh, and also: “All children are tired when they start school.
 Give it a few months, she’ll adjust.”

 I checked out another school a little further away.
-Here, there are 10 children in the reception class, with one teacher and one nursery nurse.
-They’re more than happy for Flea to take a day off when she needs it, or to leave early if she’s tired.
+Here, there are ten children in the reception class, with one teacher and one nursery nurse.
+They’re accommodating of summer babies starting school.
+The school is more than happy for Flea to take a day off when she needs it, or to leave early if she’s tired.
 There’s a dedicated playground for the reception class with its own equipment and lawns.